Evolutionary optimization of cosmological parameters using metropolis acceptance criterion: Introduction

 \section{Introduction}

-One of the most important exercises in observational cosmology is to infer the cosmological parameters from the data acquired through various projects like Wilkinson Microwave Anisotropy Probe (WMAP)\cite{Hinshaw2013}, Planck\cite{Tauber2004} and Sloan Digital Sky Survey (SDSS)\cite{York2000}.
+One of the most important exercises in observational cosmology is to infer the cosmological parameters from the data acquired through various projects like Wilkinson Microwave Anisotropy Probe (WMAP)\cite{Hinshaw2013}, Planck\cite{Tauber2004}, BOOMERANG\cite{crill2003boomerang}, MAXIMA\cite{rabii2006maxima}, ACT\cite{aiola2020atacama}, SPT\cite{chown2018maps} and Sloan Digital Sky Survey (SDSS)\cite{York2000} and many other.
 The data thus obtained reveals the dynamics of the universe and its evolution only within the constraints of uncertainties.
 Thus myriads of models, which explains the physics of the universe, were proposed throughout history.
 A cosmological data analysis program is tasked with the estimation of cosmological parameters against such models to discriminate and constrain different cosmological models.
 Bayesian analysis and its implementation -- Monte Carlo Markov Chain (MCMC)\cite{brooks2011handbook}, is a widely used parameter estimation technique in general.
-Among them, \textit{Cosmomc} is a successful MCMC framework in cosmological data analysis which is designed by Lewis \& Briddle\cite{Lewis_2002}.
-The robustness of this Metropolis-Hasting (MH)\cite{metropolis} criterion-based FORTRAN code is apparent in most of the literature in observational cosmology.
+Among them, {\textit{CosmoMC}\cite{Lewis_2002}}, \textit{MontePython}\cite{Audren:2012wb}, \textit{CosmoSIS}\cite{zuntz2015cosmosis}, \textit{Cobaya}\cite{torrado2021cobaya} are successful MCMC frameworks in cosmological data analysis.
+The robustness of these Metropolis-Hasting (MH)\cite{metropolis} criterion-based codes are apparent in most of the literature in observational cosmology.
 The Cosmic Microwave Background radiation (CMB) data analysis mainly deals with the interpretation of CMB data and its impact on the understanding of the inflationary era, whereas Supernovae (SNe) data is about the evolution of the present universe.
 Both the paradigm aim to fix the classical cosmological parameters within the error bar as dictated by the fundamental notions of physical cosmology.
 However, the former when compared with SNe analysis comprises a much larger parameter space, making the problems under scrutiny more problematic.